calvin-mcd/LeSTMovoz/README.md

 ## Credits

-Big thanks for
+Big thanks to JLW for supporting and making this project possible and to Kenny for getting it out there to people.

-And, as always big thanks to the 40s community!
+And as always big thanks to the 40s community!

 Any questions, contact calvin0563 on Discord.